How to Improve Memory With Just A Little Exercise (And The Right Memory Supplements) – Ground Breaking New Research

 Luckily for all of us, new research from the University of California (UCI) may have found the answer.

-The results were as dramatic as they were surprising; the group that had exercised on the stationary bicycles were far more successful in remembering more of the images from the memory test then the group who have not exercised at all.
-Most surprising of all was that those individuals who had a history of memory loss and had exercised on stationary bicycles actually doubled their ability to remember the images.
+The results were as dramatic as they were surprising; the group that had exercised on the stationary bicycles and were given high doses of NAC were far more successful in remembering more of the images from the memory test then the group who have not exercised at all and without NAC.
+Most surprising of all was that those individuals who had a history of memory loss and had exercised on stationary bicycles while using NAC actually doubled their ability to remember the images.

-Small Amounts of Exercise = More Norepinephrine = Improved Memory
+Small Amounts of Exercise + High Doses of NAC Memory Supplements = Less Memory Damaging Homocysteine + More Norepinephrine = Improved Memory Performance

 The final saliva tests of both cohorts showed that the group who exercised on the stationary bicycles (and had demonstrated better memory recall of the images) had a higher level of the memory boosting neurotransmitter Norepinephrine in their saliva than the group who had not exercised at all.